JM-Yaz/usaf_image_analysis/README.md

 - pdf: The PDF file to save the plot to.
 - horizontal: This is only a flag to mention in the PDF that we are computing the MTF curve for horizontal pairs.
 That's when it is set to 1.

+`add_execution_info(pdf: PdfPages)`:
+This function adds a page to the PDF with information about the execution.
+It takes the following inputs:
+- pdf (PdfPages): A PdfPages object representing the PDF file.

 `analyse_image(gray_image, pdf=None)`:
 This function performs the analysis on the input grayscale image.
 It takes the following inputs: